letian7/MCA-2023/week1.md

 ### challenge
-Access and Copyright: Many sonatas, especially modern ones, may have restrictions due to copyright laws.
-Accessing scores and recordings for these works can be challenging without appropriate licenses.
+<b>Access and Copyright</b>: Many sonatas, especially modern ones, may have restrictions due to copyright laws.
+Accessing scores and recordings for these works can be challenging without appropriate licenses.<br>
-Curation and Quality: Ensuring the quality and authenticity of the scores and recordings is crucial.
-Variations in editions and interpretations, especially for older sonatas, can lead to discrepancies in the dataset.
+<b>Curation and Quality</b>: Ensuring the quality and authenticity of the scores and recordings is crucial.
+Variations in editions and interpretations, especially for older sonatas, can lead to discrepancies in the dataset.<br>
-Distribution: The distribution of music data, particularly audio recordings, can be limited by platform-specific restrictions or geographical limitations.
+<b>Distribution</b>: The distribution of music data, particularly audio recordings, can be limited by platform-specific restrictions or geographical limitations.<br>
-Metadata Complexity: Metadata for these sonatas can vary widely, including information about the composer, the period, the specific recording artist, the location of recording, and more.
+<b>Metadata Complexity</b>: Metadata for these sonatas can vary widely, including information about the composer, the period, the specific recording artist, the location of recording, and more.
 Consistency in metadata is often a challenge.

 ## [next week task &rarr;](week2.md)
 ## [back to home](README.md)